MENU

 State of Art Research Centre, Hindu College, University of Delhi

-As per Vision 2030, following perspective plans have been proposed:-
+As per Vision 2030, the following perspective plans have been proposed:

 1. Increased Academia-academia/industry Collaborations with recognized global institutes and leading industries